ironcodev/locustjs-compare/README.md

 console.log(EqualityComparer.Iterable.TightShape.equals(f1(), f2())) // false
 ```

-if the two arguments passed to `IterableEqualityComparer` are arryas, it uses an internal `ArrayEqualityComparer` instance to compare the arguments.
+if the two arguments passed to `IterableEqualityComparer` are arryas, it uses two internal `ObjectEqualityComparer` and `ArrayEqualityComparer` instances to compare the arguments.

 ## ObjectEqualityComparer
 This class is used to check equality of Objects.